IBMStreams/streamsx.websocket/README.md

 v1.0.0:
 - Mar/05/2020
-- Very first release of this toolkit that was tested to support ingesting text or binary data from remote client applications via WebSocket.
+- Very first release of this toolkit that was tested to support receiving of text or binary data from remote client applications via WebSocket.
 In this release, this toolkit provides a single C++ based operator named WebSocketSource.